- More about this team: marketing

 This section of the interview process allows you to ask more specific questions to learn about Visor, the role and the responsibilities.
 Our founder typically asks you to open the meeting by asking your own questions.
 Then, he will ask you some introductory questions about your career goals, motivation for taking the meeting, and expectations about a new role.
 Please be ready to chat about your career ambitions for the next few years and what types of company cultures you thrive in.

 These calls are helpful for information gathering.
 We’re looking for your honesty and want to ensure that you’ll happy with the role, and that we’ll feel that you may be a good fit for it based on your interest and experience.

-On these screening calls, please be ready to talk about your level of familiarity with SEO, content marketing, and conversion copywriting.
+On these screening calls, please be ready to talk about your level of familiarity with SEM (PPC), SEO, product marketing, email marketing.
 Together we’ll determine on this call whether the role aligns with your experience and ambitions.